Step 1: In the biology lab, you will be working with specimens that have been preserved in chemicals and you will be working with sharp instruments.

 Check to see if your station has the equipment you will need to dissect the rat.
 This includes a dissecting pan, scalpel, scissors, probes, and pins.

-Step 1: Obtain a rat.
 Rats are ordered from biological supply companies.
 They come stored in a preserving fluid, either in bags or in a bucket.
-You will use latex (or similar) gloves when handling your rat and safety goggles are required to protect your eye from chemical splattering or debris.
+Always use latex or nitrile gloves when handling your rat and safety goggles are required to protect your eye from chemical splattering or debris.

 These rats are stored in "carosafe" a chemical that keeps them preserved.
 Over time, rats stored in buckets become bloated with the chemical, use caution when opening the body cavity of these rats as the chemical is prone to spray and splatter.
 Once an incision is made, the rats can be drained of fluid.

 Place your rat in a dissecting tray and examine the external features.
 The rat (and all vertebrates) has anatomical regions to help locate structures.